 Filter expressions specify which entries should display when you run the filter.
-The simplest expression consists of three components:
+The simplest expression is made up of three components:

-- Attribute Query language name of the attribute. - Operator Type of comparison between the attribute and the attribute value.
-Cloudera Manager supports the standard comparator operators =, !=, >, <, >=, <=, and RLIKE.
-(RLIKE performs regular expression matching as specified in the Java Pattern class documentation.)
+- Attribute the query language name of the attribute. - Operator the type of comparison between the attribute and the attribute value.
+Cloudera Manager supports the standard comparator operators: =, !=, >, <, >=, <=, and RLIKE, which does regular expression matching as specified in the Java Pattern class documentation.
 Numeric values can be compared with all operators.
 String values can be compared with =, !=, and RLIKE.
-Boolean values can be compared with = and !=. - Value The value of the attribute.
+Boolean values can be compare with = and !=. - Value the value of the attribute.
 The value depends on the type of the attribute.
 For a Boolean value, specify either true or false.
 When specifying a string value, enclose the value in double quotes.

 You create compound filter expressions using the AND and OR operators.
 When more than one operator is used in an expression, AND is evaluated first, then OR.
-To change the order of evaluation, enclose subexpressions in parentheses.
+To change the order of evaluation, surround subexpressions with parentheses.